JosVermoesen/max-taskdemo/README.md

-# Essentials
+# Max-Taskdemo

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 17.1.2.
+This project is on [Angular CLI](https://github.com/angular/angular-cli) version 18 with node 20.14

 ## Development server

-Run `ng serve` for a dev server.
+Run `ng serve -o` for a dev server.
 Navigate to `http://localhost:4200/`.
 The application will automatically reload if you change any of the source files.

 ## Code scaffolding